mirkosignorelli/info4supervisions/README.md

 ## Preparing for supervision meetings

 Although showing up at a meeting and improvising may feel natural, this is usually not a good strategy to ensure that we can get the most out of a supervision meeting.
-Below are some tips that you can use to ensure that our supervision meetings are more organized and effective:
+Below are some tips that you can use to help making our supervision meetings more organized and effective:

 1. make a list of the topics that you would like to discuss.
 This can be anything, from content-specific questions to technical problems or administrative matters;
 2. bring your laptop so that you can access all your files when needed;